 - Longer keywords tend to attract more clicks: search terms that are 10-15 words long receive 1.76 times more clicks than single-word queries.
 (Backlinko)

-- “YouTube” became the most searched keyword in 2024 with a monthly search volume of more than 346 million.
-(Statista)
+- As of 2026, “ChatGPT” is the most searched keyword on Google globally, with a monthly search volume of over 768 million.
+(Ahrefs)

 - Google Keyword Planner was shown to drastically overestimate search volumes in over 50% of cases.
 (Exploding Topics)